sumch76/nodejs-md-file/README.md

 ## `2.
 Tilde (~):`
 - The tilde symbol allows updates to the patch version, but not the minor or major version.
-It only allows updates within the same minor version.
+It only allows updates within the same minor version./////////////

 ### **Example**: